 Ceremony instructions

-All graduands will gather in the Grand Hall (40 Charlotte Street) on Friday, Oct.
-20, no later than 3:30 p.m., to line up in the proper order and process to the ceremony.
+Only the graduates, not guests or family members, will gather in the Grand Hall (40 Charlotte Street) on Friday, Oct.
+25, no later than 3:30 p.m., to line up in the proper order and process to the ceremony.
 Graduates walk in pairs, by number.
 You must ensure you bring your parade card with you.
 You will receive this at the rehearsal.
 If you do not attend the rehearsal, you must find a student marshal while in the Grand Hall.

-For the procession, the piper will lead the Honour Guard, followed by the Student Marshals and Graduates, then the Faculty and Platform Party.
+For the procession, the piper will lead the Associated Alumni Honour Guard, followed by the Student Marshals and Graduands, then the Faculty and Platform Party.
 The procession will proceed from the Grand Hall, across King Square, to the Imperial Theatre.

 Conferring of degrees